When nudes get shared around

-Just because someone sent a nude image of themselves privately, it doesn’t mean it should be shared publicly, or that they should be judged or bullied.
+Just because someone sent a nude image of themselves to someone else, it doesn’t mean it should be shared publicly, or that they should be judged or bullied.
 It’s cruel to make mean comments about people publicly.

-You can report nude images and abusive comments that have been posted publicly on a social network (like Snapchat or Instagram).
-A nude image or video of an under 18 is considered a child abuse image and once it is reported most social networks will take it down immediately.
-Read more about how to report on social networking sites here.
+You can report nude images and abusive comments that have been posted on a social network (like Snapchat or Instagram).
+A nude image or video of an under 18 is considered a child abuse image and once it is reported social networks should take it down immediately.
+Read more about how to report to social networking sites here.
 You can also report images to Childline.

 If you know nude images have been shared in order to cause harm and distress to a young person, you can report it to CEOP.
 CEOP will work with other professionals, which includes other police agencies, to help keep the young person safe.

-Nudes going public can be really embarrassing.
+Nudes going public can be really distressing.
 If you know someone going through this, offer your support.
 Support from others will be crucial in helping them get through a really difficult time.